abdyfranco/serveros/README.md

 server-oriented functionality lost in previous versions.

 ## Included Packages ##
-### macOS Sierra Patcher ###
-macOS Sierra Patcher is an easy-to-use tool that allows anyone to install macOS Sierra on unsupported Macs.

-### macOS High Sierra Patcher ###
-macOS High Sierra Patcher, the successor to macOS Sierra Patcher, is an easy-to-use tool that allows anyone to install macOS High Sierra on unsupported Macs, also adds support for APFS drives.

 ### Xserve LOM Configurator ###
 Xserve LOM Configurator, allows you to configure the Xserve's Lights Out Management ports from a modern macOS installation.